Ehanlion/mist_obsidian/99. Player Data/Kelswin Lovejoy.md

 	- Enemies should ties into other enemies to keep the search and anticipation going between massive combats.

 #### Added during play:
+- While in [[Smears-burrow]], Kelswin helped a Green Grung historian named Ralverth with searching archives for information on the Grung's Great Magic Grung Rock (secretly one of the [[Shards]]).
+Kelswin touched it for just a brief second but saw scenes of a maelstrom brewing, the conch echoing, and a voice shouting something amidst the storm.